xcoincoder/insight-api/README.md

 * [Stake](#stake-statistic)
 * [Total Supply](#total-supply-statistic)

-A QTUM blockchain REST and web socket API service for [Qtumcore Node](https://github.com/qtumproject/qtumcore-node).
+A QTEP blockchain REST and web socket API service for [Qtepcore Node](https://github.com/xcoincoder/qtepcore-node).

 This is a backend-only service.
-If you're looking for the web frontend application, take a look at https://github.com/qtumproject/qtum-explorer.
+If you're looking for the web frontend application, take a look at https://github.com/xcoincoder/qtep-explorer.

 ## Getting Started